edvisor-io/web-client-e2e/README.md

 🤖 : *"This repo contains end-to-end test suites for the Edvisor.io web-client"*

-## Quickly making sense of this repo ⚡️
+## On this repo's directory and file organisation ⚡️

 The directory structure models that of the web client.
 Each directory contains tests for one application, and corresponds to the same named directory in the